Hurricane Lee charges through open Atlantic waters as it approaches northeast Caribbean

 Lee was not expected to make landfall while on a projected path that will take it near the northeast Caribbean, although forecasters said tropical storm conditions are possible on some islands.
 Meteorologists said it was too early to provide details on potential rainfall and wind gusts.

-The Category 2 hurricane was located about 870 miles east of the northern Leeward Islands.
-It had winds of up to 105 miles per hour and was moving west-northwest at 15 mph.
+The Category 2 hurricane was located about 870 miles (1,405 kilometers) east of the northern Leeward Islands.
+It had winds of up to 105 miles per hour (165 kilometers per hour) and was moving west-northwest at 15 mph (24 kph).

 Lee was forecast to develop into an “extremely dangerous” major hurricane late Thursday.